ShaiahWren/Viva_Lingua/README.md

 Stretch Goals Completed:
-A stretch goal we completed was to add a specified language page that would pull the data for that language dynamically.
+A stretch goal we completed was to implement front-end code to add a specified language page that would pull the data for that language dynamically.